ramanachagam99/SeleniumUIAutomation/README.md

 You can run the project either in Eclipse or any other IDE or run it as a maven commandline project.
 JRE System Library[JavaSE-9] used in this project. pom.xml is configured with required dependencies.
 Chrome or firefox browsers are needed to run the tests.

 In IDE - Run it as a TestNg suite using testng.xml file.
-You can also run as a maven build tool using pom.xml file.

 In Commandline as maven project- The testng.xml file is already configured in the pom.xml to execute tests automatically.

 I have created two tests which are independent of each other.
 There is a bit of slight performance issue with the website.